Norway World Cup Odds: Group I, Squad and Qualifier Predictions

 Haaland was the star of the show.
 The Manchester City striker scored 16 goals during the qualifying campaign, at a rate of two per game.
 That left him eight goals clear of his nearest challengers, Harry Kane, Memphis Depay, and Marko Arnautović.
 Haaland has already won the Premier League Golden Boot twice, plus the European Golden Shoe in 2022-23, confirming his status as a world-class striker.

 However, there are question marks over Norway’s defense.
 There are some decent defenders, including Kristoffer Ajer and Marcus Holmgren Pedersen, but they could struggle against elite rivals like France.
-Norway lacks a world-class goalkeeper and a top-notch holding midfielder, too, which is why the team is only priced at 2.2% with Kalshi and 2.4% with Polymarket to win the World Cup.
-Traders are also pricing in Norway’s brutal group stage draw, as it will be tough for the Løvene to get the better of France and Senegal.
+Norway lacks a world-class goalkeeper and a top-notch holding midfielder, too, which is why the team is only priced at 1.9% with Kalshi and Polymarket to win the World Cup.

 Norway group draw and tournament path

-Norway will play in Group I, which also features France, Senegal, and Iraq (the confirmed winner of Intercontinental Playoff Path 2).
-That’s a fiendishly difficult assignment, as France is one of the favorites to win the tournament, while Senegal has a formidable squad.
+Norway played in Group I, which also featured France, Senegal, and Iraq.
+That was a fiendishly difficult assignment, as France is one of the favorites to win the tournament, while Senegal has a formidable squad, but Norway finished second.

-For live pricing on all World Cup contenders, see our 2026 World Cup odds tracker.
+For live pricing on all World Cup contenders, see who has the best odds to win the World Cup 2026.

 Key players to watch: Premier League title rivals unite